bobeobibo/phigaro/Readme.md

 Running time depends on the size of your input data and the number of CPUs used.
 The approximate running time for a metagenomic assembly file of 150MB is about 20 minutes.

+## Output
+The output can be on html, text or stdout format.

 ## Test data
 Test data is available in `test_data` folder.
 In order to run Phigaro on test data, enter the following command from your Phigaro folder: